+FR-553.
+This requirement number unused.

+FR-554.
+If Oncotype DX Colon, MMR Alone or Sequential MMR / Oncotype DX Colon testing is ordered, the specimen criteria label on the specimen tab will read “Specimen Criteria – Colon”

 FR-555.
-For colon test types, the breast-specific specimen criteria will be greyed out.
+If Oncotype DX Colon, MMR Alone or Sequential MMR / Oncotype DX Colon testing is ordered, colon-specific specimen criteria will be visible and the breast-specific specimen criteria will be invisible.

 FR-556.
 The colon clinical stage dropdown will have the following options: blank, Stage I, Stage II, Stage III, Stage IV, Unspecified.

 FR-557.
 The colon clinical stage dropdown will default to Stage II and will initially be disabled.